-The pre-departure training is combined with the Final Evaluation camp for international volunteers who are at the end of their 12 month placement in the UK.
+The pre-departure training is often combined with the final evaluation camp for international volunteers who are at the end of their 12 month placement in the UK.
 This gives you the opportunity to meet those from your host country, even before leaving the UK.

 During your placement

-Once you have arrived, you’ll receive On-Arrival training (between 5 -10 days), delivered by the ICYE office in-country.
+Once you have arrived, you’ll receive on-arrival training, delivered by the ICYE office in-country.
 The training gives you the chance to learn more about the people and culture of your host country, as well as your placement.
 You’ll also receive an introductory language course.

 A mid-year training camp is for those on a 12 month placement.

 The last official meeting for all long-term volunteers is the final evaluation camp, helping you prepare to return home – which is often the hardest part!